HOW WILL THE CLUB CHANGE ITS PRACTICES DUE TO COVID-19?

 Lessons are available at each resort's snow school.

-I'VE NEVER BEEN ON A SKI TIP BEFORE, WHAT SHOULD I BRING?
+I'VE NEVER BEEN ON A SKI TrIP BEFORE, WHAT SHOULD I BRING?

 Everything you would bring on an Alpine Day Trip, plus: